Where To Put a Microwave in a Small Kitchen – 8 Clever Ideas

 7. On Top of the Fridge

 If you really don’t have the room, you can place a microwave on top of the fridge.
 Of course, there often aren’t any outlets up there.
 However, you can sometimes run a cord down the side of the fridge and to a nearby outlet.
-There is nothing wrong with putting a microwave on top of the fridge beside the fact that it may be more difficult to reach and use.
+There is nothing wrong with putting a microwave on top of the fridge besides the fact that it may be more difficult to reach and use.

 However, if you simply must have a microwave and none of these other options work, then you may be stuck putting it on your fridge.